Worsley: Transport

 Following an Act of Parliament of 1861, in 1864 the Eccles, Tyldesley and Wigan branch line was opened by the London and North Western Railway, along with a station at Worsley which required the demolition of six cottages.
 The first sod had been cut by the Earl of Ellesmere.
 An additional branch line to Bolton was opened in 1870, branching from the Tyldesley Loopline line at Roe Green.
 A railway station at Monton Green was opened in 1887 to cater mainly for commuters into Manchester.
 The lines were important thoroughfares for the transport of coal in the area, including Mosley Common Colliery.
 Both lines were closed under the Beeching Axe in 1969, and have since been partially reclaimed by Salford City Council as recreational pathways.

-Early public transport included the Farnworth horse-bus service, with a terminus at the nearby Stocks Hotel in 1885.
+Early public transport included the Farnworth horse-drawn omnibus service, with a terminus at the nearby Stocks Hotel in 1885.
 An electric tram service was founded in 1903 by the South Lancashire Tramways Company.